 For black seamen, the law was a constantly shifting entity.
 It forbade them from trading, required them to fight and, when their captains were accused of smuggling, the law prevented them from testifying.
 There could have been no doubt in the minds of enslaved seafarers that the law was not made for them.

-Slave wages: there can be no stranger concept.
-Slaves are human beings made into commodities, whose bodies exist solely to provide free labour for other human beings who claim to own them.
-For the owners to benefit from that labour, they had to ensure that the slaves had food and shelter.
+Wages for individuals that were considered property: there can be no stranger concept.
+Slavery heinously turned human beings into commodities, whose bodies exist solely to provide free labour for other human beings who claimed to own them.
+For the owners to benefit from that labour, they had to ensure that the people they purchased had food and shelter.
 In her description of her life as a slave in the Turks Islands after she left Bermuda, Mary Prince writes, “We slept in a long shed, like the stalls used for cattle.”
 As for food, she adds that on Sundays, “Our master gave us each our allowance of raw Indian corn which we pounded in a mortar and boiled in water for our suppers.”
 As the trade in salt prospered, slave owners introduced salt fish into the slave diet and encouraged the consumption of breadfruit, the nutritious Tahitian fruit brought to the Caribbean specifically as slave food.
 In addition, the slaves were allocated plots of poor quality land where they grew the “ground provisions” of sweet potatoes, yams, dasheen, eddos and cassava to supplement their diet.

 Slave food and slave wages had much in common.
 The fundamental truth was that the enslaved person owned nothing, neither food nor a pay packet.
 The problem for the owners was that in order for slaves to work, they had to eat.
 The minimal kind of food described by Mary Prince suggested that the death of a slave through malnutrition was not a major problem.
 That slave could be easily replaced.
 The importation of salt fish and breadfruit and the allocation of “grounds” for the enslaved to cultivate indicated a longer term view whose goal was to maintain a sustainable slave population.
 In order for the plantation to thrive and not be dependent on a ceaseless flow of newly enslaved Africans, the bondsmen and women had to be given access to better quality food.
 It dawned on at least some slave owners that a starving slave with nothing to lose was more likely to dream of insurrection than one who was well fed.
 As Bob Marley said, “A hungry man is a hangry man.”